Are you considering the idea of getting a website built for your small business?

 A Basic Guide To Website Planning – Part 3

-In Part One of this article, we have covered the following areas of the website planning process:
+Up to this point, we have looked at the following areas of the website planning process:

-- Step 3 – Managing Your Web Technology
+- Step 3 – Managing Your Website’s Technology

-- Step 6 – Define Web Site Categories
+- Step 6 – Define Your Site Categories

 (The Website Planning Process)

-You’re almost there with the initial website planning work.
-In this phase of the planning process, we are going to set up an initial blogging schedule, decide what kinds of content you are going to create for your site, and decide who is going to do what on your website.
+You’re almost there with your initial website planning work.
+In this phase of the site planning process, we are going to set up an initial publishing schedule for your website, establish what types of content you will create for your site, and decide who is going to do what on your site.

-Step 8 – Creating Your Content Or Blog Publishing Schedule
+Step 8 – Creating Your Blog Or Content Publishing Schedule

-You should be publishing content regularly in order for your digital presence to grow.
+You want to publish content regularly in order for your business to grow online.
 A content publishing system is the most productive and effective way to plan, schedule, and track your content creation and publishing process.

-Once you have created an initial list of content ideas, the next step is to set up an initial blog or content publishing schedule.
+Now that you have created an initial list of content ideas, the next step is to set up an initial content publishing or blogging schedule.

-Although this step may not seem to be related directly to the process of building your web site, by creating a content publishing schedule and then thinking about what types of content you will need to create and who will manage the content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services and resources you will need to have in place immediately after your site has been built.
+Although this step may not seem to be connected to the website building process, as you go through the process of creating a content publishing schedule and then thinking about what types of content you need and who will manage the content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services and resources you will need once your site has been created.

-Adding new content to your website consistently is essential for building an online readership and for helping your site’s results in search engines.
+Publishing quality content to your website or blog consistently is essential for building an online audience and for increasing your website’s results in search engines.

-This is the step where you actively market and promote your business online with content, and so it’s essential that you create a habit of publishing content on your site consistently.
+This is the step where you actively market and promote your business online with content, and so it’s crucial that you develop a habit of publishing content on your website consistently.

-Make a commitment to add a new post each week or fortnight to your website.
-Decide on a specific day of the week and time that you will sit down to create your articles.
-Allow 1-2 hours to create and publish (or schedule for publishing) each post.
+Make a commitment to publish a new post each week or fortnight to your website.
+Decide on a specific weekday and time that you will sit down to create your post.
+Allow one to two hours to create and publish (or schedule for publishing) each item of content.

-Now, commit to making this into a regular habit.
-Monitor your commitment and if necessary, finetune your publishing schedule accordingly.
+Now, commit to turning this into a regular habit.
+Keep monitoring this commitment and if required, finetune your schedule accordingly.

 Remind yourself when you sit down to plan or write your content that you are you are working on growing your business, instead of just simply working in it.